beac0n/ruroco/README.md

 The commands are configured on the server side, so the client does not define what is going to be executed, it only picks from existing commands.

+## security

+- client sends UDP packet to server, server never responds to it -> port-scanning does not help an adversary
+- data sent from client to server is encrypted using RSA
+- client only defines command to execute, commands are saved on server -> client can only pick command but not define it
+- run server software in such a way so that it uses as little operating system rights as possible
+- replay protection by adding every packet that the server received to a blocklist
+- (WIP) DoS protection

 # use case

 If you host a server on the web, you know that you'll get lots of brute-force attacks on (at least) the SSH port of your